Mighty Mouse: Later years

 Marvel Comics produced a 10-issue comic book series (set in the New Adventures continuity) in 1990 and 1991.
 Since then, little else new has been produced using the Mighty Mouse character except for a 2001 "The power of cheese" television commercial.
 That commercial shows Mighty Mouse dining calmly on cheese in a restaurant, utterly unconcerned with a scene of chaos and terror visibly unfolding in the street outside.
 The commercial was later removed from air following the September 11 attacks.

 The character appeared in the 1999 pilot Curbside, voiced by Dee Bradley Baker.

 Until 2019, the rights to Mighty Mouse were divided as a result of the 2006 corporate split of Viacom (the former owner of the Terrytoons franchise) into two separate companies.
-CBS Operations (a unit of the CBS Corporation) owns the ancillary rights and trademarks to the character, while Paramount Home Entertainment/CBS Home Entertainment holds home video rights.
+CBS Operations (a unit of the CBS Corporation) owned the ancillary rights and trademarks to the character, while Paramount Home Entertainment/CBS Home Entertainment held home video rights.
 The first official release of Mighty Mouse material has been announced and what is now CBS Media Ventures has television syndication rights (the shorts are currently out of circulation).
-On December 4, 2019, CBS Corporation and Viacom re-merged into a single entity, ViacomCBS (now Paramount Global), officially reuniting the rights to Mighty Mouse under the same company.
+On December 4, 2019, CBS Corporation and Viacom re-merged into a single entity, ViacomCBS (now Paramount Skydance), officially reuniting the rights to Mighty Mouse within the same company.

-In 2017, during his 75th anniversary, Mighty Mouse made his return with a 5-issue comic book series produced by Dynamite Entertainment.
+In 2017, during his 75th anniversary, Mighty Mouse made his return with a five-issue comic book series produced by Dynamite Entertainment.

-On October 16, 2025, it was announced that Mighty Mouse would be coming back to television after decades and to be joined by others in the Terrytoons library, under Mighty Mouse and Friends, airing on MeTV Toons on Sundays starting November 2, 2025.
+On October 16, 2025, it was announced that Mighty Mouse would be coming back to television after decades, joined by others in the Terrytoons library, under the title Mighty Mouse and Friends, airing on MeTV Toons on Sundays starting November 2, 2025.
 On November 10, 2025, just one week after the airing of Mighty Mouse and Friends, he and other Terrytoons characters then appeared on MeTV as part of the weekday morning block Toon In with Me.